 He received his M.S. in the Department of Building Science from National University of Singapore, and his B.S degree in Building Science Department from Tsinghua University in China.

 Dr. Tianzhen Hong is a Staff Scientist and Principal Investigator with the Building Technology and Urban Systems Division.
-He is a Deputy Leader of the Simulation Research Group, a registered mechanical engineer in California and a LEED accredited professional.
-His research focuses on data, methods, tools and policy for design and operation of low energy buildings and sustainable urban systems.
+He is a registered mechanical engineer in California and a LEED accredited professional.
+He leads a research team working on a portfolio of DOE, CEC, and industry projects, focusing on data, methods, modeling and simulation tools, and policy for design and operation of low energy buildings and sustainable urban systems.
 He is leading the EnergyPlus development at LBNL, was the chief developer and product manager of VisualDOE version 4.0 (a GUI to DOE-2.1E), and was the founding developer of DeST (a building energy modeling program widely used in China).
 He was a key member of the teams that developed building energy standards for California, ASHRAE and India.
-He is an editorial board member of the Journal of Building Simulation, a member of the COMNET technical committee, and a member of the U.S. TAG to ISO/TC 163.
-He actively contributed to international collaborations such as IEA ECBCS Annex 21 and 53.
-He is currently co-leading the IEA EBC Annex 66: Definition and Simulation of Occupant Behavior in Buildings.
-He received B.Sc. in Applied Mathematics, B.Eng. and Ph.D. in HVACR from Tsinghua University, China.
+He created and chairs the ASHRAE Multidisciplinary Task Group on occupant behavior in buildings.
+He is a member of the IBPSA-USA board of directors, an editor of Energy and Buildings, an editorial board member of Building and Environment, and Building Simulation.
+He actively contributed to international collaborations such as the U.S.-China Clean Energy Research Center on Building Energy Efficiency, IEA EBC Annex 21 and 53, and is currently leading the IEA EBC Annex 66: Definition and Simulation of Occupant Behavior in Buildings.
+He received B.Eng. and Ph.D. in HVACR, and B.Sc. in Applied Mathematics from Tsinghua University, China.

 Sang Hoon Lee is a Senior Scientific Engineering Associate in the Simulation Research Group.
 He received a Ph.D. in Building Technology and M.S. in Integrated Facility Management from the Georgia Institute of Technology.
 He is a LEED accredited professional with USGBC and a Facility Management Professional with IFMA.
 His current work focuses on the development of the energy retrofit tool for small and medium business and large-scale energy modeling method.
 Prior to joining LBNL, he worked at the Georgia Institute of Technology for developing energy modeling methods that are implemented in tools such as Energy Performance Standard Calculation Toolkit for easy use by building owners, architects, and engineers and Network Energy Performance Toolkit for campus-scale energy evaluation.